Flash (band): Flash after 1973

 In the years following the band's breakup, the musicians kept working together in various combinations.

 Bennett and Carter tried to start another band, eventually joined by Hough, with keyboard player Chris Pidgeon and ex-Flaming Youth member Gordon Smith on guitar, later replaced by Barry Paul (ex-Savoy Brown).
 After playing what turned out to be its only gig at London's Marquee Club, the band (unofficially named Blaze) settled in New York, but failed to secure a record deal (its management having turned down several offers hoping for a better one to turn up) and broke up.
-Just after this, Carter and Hough were part of another band in NYC, Storm, with New York keyboardist Al Greenwood.
+Just after this, Carter and Hough were part of another band in New York, Storm, with New York keyboardist Al Greenwood.
 This band also failed to launch and Greenwood ended up in the much more successful Foreigner.
 Ray Bennett was invited to join Foreigner on bass as the band was forming, but declined.

 In 1975, Banks invited Bennett to join him in a new project with Sidonie Jordan [aka Sydney Foxx] (vocals) and Andrew McCulloch (drums, formerly of King Crimson and Greenslade).
 Initial rehearsals in London led to a demo recording, but despite the help of Pete Townshend and Robert Stigwood, Banks failed to secure a deal.
 Later, Bennett recorded another demo with Jordan and McCulloch, but without Banks.

 In 1976, Bennett was briefly a member of Banks' new project, Empire, again featuring Jordan, but the reunion was short-lived.

 In the early 1980s, with all ex-Flash members now based in Los Angeles, a reformation was attempted but failed to take off.
 Banks and Bennett kept playing together informally until they fell out again.

 A 1997 release, Psychosync, compiled a live recording made in 1973 for a WLIR radio broadcast as well as their two songs performed on The Midnight Special TV show.

-A 2013 release, Flash in Public, a live recording from a 1973 concert at Kansas City’s Cowtown Ballroom, was being prepared by Peter Banks at the time of his death.
+A 2013 release, Flash in Public, a live recording from a 1973 concert at Kansas City's Cowtown Ballroom, was being prepared by Peter Banks at the time of his death.